tapafon/tgsuxx/README.md

 ### Launching
 To run, first install all the libraries:
 `pip install -r requiremens.txt`.
+Creating virtual enviroument (venv) is recommended but not mandatory.
-Then you can run the main.py file.
-Don't forget to get your tokens from https://t.me/BotFather.
+After that, you need to get your tokens from https://t.me/BotFather.
+Rename tokens_template.py to tokens.py and paste your tokens there.
+Finally, you can run the main.py file.

 ### Licence
 Published under the MIT licence.
 The following is the text of this licence: